-It’s a new year, and you are working toward a new you.
-Setting realistic goals and sticking to them can often feel like mind over matter, but with CBD products to help you meet your every goal, and with these tips, you can be well on your way to achieving your new health and wellness goals for the year.
+It’s a new year, and you are working toward a new you!
+Congratulations for making a commitment and prioritizing your health.
+Setting realistic goals and sticking to them can often feel like an uphill climb, but with CBD products, achieving your health and wellness goals might be easier than you think.

 Today, we’ll demonstrate:

-- How to use CBD products for all your health and wellness goals and see more success.
+- How to use CBD products for all your health and wellness goals to see more success

 Setting Realistic Goals for Your New Year

-The new year often begins with well-meaning lists: be more physically active, lose weight, find improved mental health, develop better eating habits, cut down on foods high in saturated fat, eat more fruits and vegetables or more green vegetables, focus on the food groups, cut down on highly processed foods or foods with added sugar to reach and maintain a healthy weight, and more likely than not a new commitment to hit the gym.
+- Improve eating habits: Cut down on foods high in saturated fat, eat more fruits and vegetables (or more green vegetables), focus on the food groups, cut down on highly processed foods or foods with added sugar

 Start Small: Set Realistic Goals

-Author and motivational speaker Tessa Koller gives some of her expert advice in Make These 17 Health Goals Into Daily Habits for Better Overall Wellness, reminding us of a few key points to remember when setting your goals to change your daily habits:
+Author and motivational speaker Tessa Koller gives some of her expert advice in Make These 17 Health Goals Into Daily Habits for Better Overall Wellness.

 - New habits can take up to 60 days to “make them stick.”
 (Notice how around February each year gym attendance declines?)